luapower/website/www/md/building.md

 ## What you need to know first

  * Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
  * Each supported package/platform/arch has a separate build script `csrc/<package>/build-<platf><arch>.sh`.
- * Not all platform/arch combinations are supported for all packages (sort packages by platform to check).
+ * Not all platform/arch combinations are supported for all packages.
  * C sources are included so you can start right away.
  * Dependent packages are listed in `csrc/<package>/WHAT`.
 Build those first.
  * For building Lua/C modules you need [lua-headers].
- * For building Lua/C modules for Windows you need [luajit] (for linking to lua51.dll).
+ * For building Lua/C modules for Windows you need [luajit] (they need to link to lua51.dll).
  * You will get stripped binaries, with libgcc and libstdc++ statically linked, except on OSX (see below).
- * Windows binaries are linked to msvcrt.dll and Lua/C modules are linked to lua51.dll.
+ * Binaries on Windows are linked to msvcrt.dll.
+ * Lua/C modules on Windows are linked to lua51.dll.
  * Windows builds are compatible down to Windows 2000/XP (32bit and 64bit)
  * OSX builds are compatible down to OSX 10.6 (x86 only, 32bit and 64bit)

-## Building on Windows 32bit for Windows 32bit
+## Building on Win32 for Win32

 Use `build-mingw32.sh` (that is `sh build-mingw32.sh` from the command line).
 These scripts assume that both MSys and MinGW bin dirs (in this order) are in your PATH.